vend/VendPheatBundle/README.md

 [![License](https://poser.pugx.org/vend/pheat-bundle/license.svg)](https://packagist.org/packages/vend/pheat-bundle)

-This bundle integrates [Pheat](https://github.com/vend/pheat), a feature manager, with Symfony2.
+This bundle integrates [Pheat](https://github.com/vend/pheat), a feature manager, with Symfony 2 & 3.
 It provides you with the ability to activate features based on dynamic configuration, and provide them to flexible subsets of your users and tenants.